bobby-didcoding/django_course/steps/module_2.md

 ]
 ```

-Now go ahead and open django_course/urls.py (URLconf)and wire up the core application urls.
+Now go ahead and open django_course/urls.py (URLconf)and wire up the core application URL's.
 Replace the code with the following snippet.

 ```
 from django.contrib import admin